CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/G-numbers/README.md

 var age = 30;
 ```

-You can use mathematical operators to caclulate numbers:
+You can use mathematical operators to calclulate numbers:

 ```js
 var sum = 10 + 2; // 12